 - Notification sent to Residential Life Staff

 - Notification will occur no less than 12 hours prior to scheduled snow removal operations.
 For example, if snow removal will begin on Saturday morning at 7:00 am, the notification will go out no later than 7:00 pm on Friday.

 - Approximately 1 hour prior to scheduled snow removal operations, Campus Safety officers will begin towing vehicles remaining in the lot(s) scheduled for snow removal operations.
-All vehicles will be towed off campus and the vehicle operator/owner will be responsible for ticketing/towing charges.
+All vehicles are towed off campus, and the vehicle operator/owner assumes responsibility for ticketing/towing charges.

 - Once snow removal operations have been completed, the lot will be re-opened for parking in accordance with campus policies.

 Purchase and possession of a permit does not guarantee parking will be available at all times.
 Please plan ahead when coming to campus to ensure you have enough time to find parking.
 The Winchester St. Lot is the overflow lot for all permits.